 DSN Weather (WEA) files were produced by the Tracking System Analytic Calibration (TSAC) Group at JPL.
 Files give weather calibration information for DSN complexes.
-These are ASCII files of variable length records.
-File names have the form DAWNCEGR_yyyy_ddd_yyyy_ddd_ss.WEA, where 'ss' is the DSN complex where weather data were acquired.
-WEA files are typically released weekly and contain all weather data for the complex since 1 January.
-Only files covering the entire years of 2011-2013 and 2015-2018 a are included in the Vesta and Ceres bundles, respectively sis-wea WEA d<bundle_ID>The is aFourldocuments
+These are ASCII files with constant length records.
+WEA files were typically released weekly and contained all weather data for the complex since January 1st of a given year.
+Only files covering the entire years of 2011-2013 and 2015-2018 are included in the Vesta and Ceres bundles, respectively.
+Typical file sizes are 1.1 MB.
+Format and content of the files are described by sis-wea in the Document Collection.
+WEA data file names, label file names, and LIDs have the forms, respectively:

+yyyy_ddd_yyyy_ddd_ss.tab

+yyyy_ddd_yyyy_ddd_ss.xml

+urn:nasa:pds:<bundle_ID>:calib-tro:yyyy_ddd_yyyy_ddd_ss

+where ss identifies the DSN complex where the weather data were acquired (10, 40, or 60).

+Documents

+Document LIDs, file names, sources, and formats are summarized in the table below.
+The Dawn RS RDA document is a primary members of the Document Collection in each of the two Dawn RS RDA bundles (Figure 1).
+Four mission-independent SIS documents are also included as secondary members of the document collection.
+The APC and SCM documents are described by their PDS4 labels; there is no descriptive document for either.
+Label files have the same base name as their respective document files, then use the extension *.xml — for example, the ODF SIS label file name is odf_sis.xml.